 1. Include Dairy

-Scientists at the Harvard School of Public Health (HSPH) examined the data from a 20 year long study and found that a fatty acid in milk, cheese, yogurt, and butter substantially reduced the risk of type-2 diabetes.
+Scientists at the Harvard School of Public Health (HSPH) examined the data from a 20-year long study and found a type of fatty acid in milk, cheese, yogurt, and butter that substantially reduced the risk of type-2 diabetes.
 This compound, trans-palmitoleic acid, is found in dairy fat.
-To get the benefits of trans-palmitoleic acid, avoid non-fat or skim versions of dairy, and aim for 2 servings of dairy per day.
+To get the benefits of trans-palmitoleic acid, avoid non-fat or skim versions of dairy -- get the higher fat version, and aim for 2 servings of dairy per day.

 2. Move Those Muscles